TicketHogger/movie-times/README.md

 For Database:
 - Use below command if you have password for mysql:
-	- mysql -u 'inout your password' -p
+	- mysql -u 'input your password' -p

  	otherwise use following to start mysql command line (to verify db, table and seed data):
  	- mysql -u root